JetBrains/kotlin-wrappers/kotlin-wrappers-bom/README.md

 ## kotlin-wrappers-bom

-Kotlin Wrappers Bill Of Material is a special artifact that groups dependency versions that are known to be valid and tested to work together.
+Kotlin Wrappers Bill of Materials is a special artifact that groups dependency versions that are known to be valid and tested to work together.

-This will reduce the developers’ pain of having to test the compatibility of different versions and reduce the chances to have version mismatches.
+This will reduce the developers' pain of having to test the compatibility of different versions and reduce the chances to have version mismatches.

 Usage: